benfrain/SVG-Gruntenstein/README.md

 - A CSS file containing all SVG images as data URIs (You can find the file here: 'output/icons.data.svg.css')
 - A fallback style sheet referencing the generated PNG (in case you have to support browsers that don't like data URIs).
 You can find that at 'icons.fallback.css'
 - A preview HTML file showing what you created

-## Usage instructions

-1. Place any SVGs into the 'svgs' folder within this project.
-2. Open this folder (e.g. 'SVGoptimiser') in the Terminal
-3. If you already have a 'pngs' folder in the root run this command `grunt clean`.
-That will remove any prior PNG images
-4. Now run `grunt` - after a short space of time, you should see a message `Done, without errors`.
-Your assets are now created.